 And the second thing that changed in my leadership journey?
 FiA.

 It wasn’t until the morning after the Lean In book club that the lightbulb went off.
 As I said, we had a great and lively discussion.
 And true to form, FiA’s didn’t just point out that there was a lean out problem or bemoan that life’s not fair.
-We challenged each other to figure out how or why FiA could be a solution.
+We challenged each other to figure out how or if FiA could be a solution.
 We didn’t quite get there that night, but the seed was planted.
 And the next day, it came to me.

 How does one get better at leading?
 Holding a book club doesn’t do much; attending a conference – meh; setting up mentoring programs, maybe a little better.
 But Malcolm Gladwell knows.
 To get better at tennis, guitar, math or leading…